dmonye017/f5xc-smsv2-int/Instructor_Demo_deploying_F5_SMSv2_CE_site_in_AWS.md

     - **Firewall (security groups)**: Click **select existing security group** and select **juiceshop-sg** (This security group has been pre-configured to allow access to the CE site instance from the Internet.
 You can also create your own               security group and configure it accordingly).
   - **Configure Storage**: You can leave the default storage settings as is.
 The default storage size for the **t3.xlarge** instance is 79 GB, which is sufficient for most CE site deployments.
 However, you can increase the storage size if you          expect to have a large amount of traffic or data on the CE site.
   - **Advanced Details**:
     - Scroll all the way down to the **User data - optional** section and paste in the **Node Token** you copied earlier.
-This script will configure the CE site instance with the necessary settings to connect to the nearest F5XC REs and              register the CE as part of the deployment process.
+This script will configure the CE site instance with the necessary settings to connect to the nearest F5XC RE and register the CE as part of the deployment process.
   - Click **Launch Instance**

 ### 4. Verify the CE Site Deployment